sofuzzy/Xray_Wallet/replit.md

-# Solana Wallet Application
+# Xray - Solana Wallet Application

 ## Overview

-This is a Solana devnet wallet application that allows users to manage SOL tokens with a modern, mobile-friendly interface.
+Xray is a Solana devnet wallet application that allows users to manage SOL tokens with a modern, mobile-friendly interface.
 The app provides core wallet functionality including sending/receiving SOL, token swaps, and purchasing SOL via Stripe payments.
 It uses Replit Auth for user authentication and stores wallet data in a PostgreSQL database.

 ## User Preferences